spot_img

 The survey also shows that the level of order cancellations remains low, albeit slightly higher than four months ago.
 51% of respondents to the 20th GTIS recorded no order cancelations during the last 4 months (down from 53% in March and 58% in January).

-South America is the region with the highest level of order cancelations, segment-wise fiber producers were impacted the most.
+South America is the region with the highest level of order cancellations, segment-wise fiber producers were impacted the most.
 Inventory levels fell slightly in May compared to March.
 South America recorded the highest inventory level.
 As segments, home textile producers as well as dyers/finishers/printers reported the highest inventory levels.

 LEAVE A REPLY